Four generation-skipping strategies

 The second strategy is to pay all or part of your grandchildren’s tuition or medical expenses.
 Such payments are exempt from gift and GST taxes.
 One advantage to this approach is that you can use the payments as incentives for grandchildren to attend college, trade school, or other educational institution; or use the funds as incentives for grandchildren to quit smoking, join a fitness program, or wear a bicycle helmet, for example.

-The third method is to establish a GST gift trust for each of your grandchildren, and contribute an aggregated total of $4,000,000 (year 2008 dollars) to the trusts.
+The third method is to establish a GST gift trust for each of your grandchildren, and contribute an aggregated total of $22,800,000 to the trusts.
 By the time your grandchildren receive the assets in these trusts, or upon the death of your children, their value may have grown dramatically thanks to the accumulation of interest and dividends.
 Yet your grandchildren will inherit the assets entirely free of estate tax and GST tax.

 A more sophisticated strategy is to leverage the GST exemption through the use of a particular kind of life insurance trust, which I call a dynasty life insurance trust.
 This involves insuring the lives of you and your spouse (or you alone if you are a single grandparent), holding the insurance policy in a trust, naming your grandchildren as the beneficiaries, and contributing money to the trust each year to pay the premiums on the policy.

 The underlying principal is that the IRS considers the yearly contributions as gifts to your grandchildren, subject to both gift tax and GST tax.
 When you die, however, the insurance proceeds are not considered gifts, and so the proceeds — which will probably be substantially more than the cumulative premiums paid — go to your grandchildren free of both GST and estate tax.